EGJ’s Answers to GoodReads Questions:

 First: I listen to Natalie Goldberg’s Writing Down the Bones on CD.
 Natalie did a tenth-anniversary version of Writing Down the Bones as an audio book, where she reads the book (the first book she ever wrote) and then comments on her own writing from the perspective of someone who has had ten more years of experience.
 She speaks directly to the writer in all of us, to our fears and faults, our insecurities and doubts, our soaring creative spirit and our earthbound reality issues.
 She is eloquent and inspiring.
 This book is healing for me in many ways.
 It never fails to bring me back to myself and back to my writing.

 Second: I take a time-out from the book I’m working on / having trouble with, and focus on music.
 A) I play my guitar, sing, write a song.
-B) I go to iTunes and create a soundtrack for my book as if it were a movie.
+B) I go to iTunes and create a soundtrack for the book I’m working on as if it were a movie.
 I focus in on orchestral pieces that embody or support the “feel” of the story arc and add a more modern tune at the beginning and end (like a credit roll song).

-This helps to clear my mind–concentrating on something that is not writing but still creative–and when I return to my book I have a fresh perspective AND a soundtrack to play while I’m writing that is wonderfully inspiring.
-It very effective for getting the creative juices flowing again!
+Concentrating on something that is not writing but still creative helps to clear the mind and when I return to my book I have a fresh perspective AND a cool soundtrack to play while I’m writing that is wonderfully inspiring.
+It is very effective for getting the creative juices flowing again!
 If you are a writer or an artist try this the next time you get stuck!

 Third: I hit the road.
 If the first two don’t do the trick, I plan a road trip.
-Getting out of town, taking myself out of my daily routine has never failed to get me unstuck.
+Getting out of town, even just for a few hours–taking myself out of my daily routine–has never failed to get me unstuck.
 New surroundings and new experiences inspire me to write new thoughts.
 I take my laptop, but almost always end up just writing in my journal.
 There is something about putting pen to paper that creates that “flow” we all love as writers.
 It’s very organic.

 I come home refreshed and ready to work.
-And now, with AirBnB.com it is easier than ever to get a place for a few days without breaking the bank.
+And now, with AirBnB.com it is easier than ever to get a room in someone else’s home for a few days without breaking the bank.
 And who knows, you just might be inspired by the people you’re staying with, in addition to the beauty that surrounds you.
 I highly recommend it!

-Fourth: This one is the most radical and for me the most foolproof method for getting out of a rut.
+Fourth: This one is the most radical and for me the most foolproof method for breaking out of Resistance Mode.
 I stop reading books!
 Yep, you heard me right.
 Stop.
 Cold turkey!
 Here’s why it works: You see, I’m addicted to story (most writers are), and if I can’t get my fix through other people’s books I will get it through my own!
 It WORKS EVERY TIME!
 PS: No TV or MOVIES either.
-Cold turkey means eliminating all forms of story in my life so that my only outlet is my own stories!
+Cold turkey means eliminating all forms of story in my life so that my only outlet is through my own stories!

 What’s the best thing about being a writer?

-The best things about being a fiction writer are:
+The best things about being a full time fiction writer are:

 FUN: Building whole worlds using nothing but a vivid imagination.